 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

 I’ve watched a variety of crazy tutorials for making stencils, and this is by far the easiest way I’ve found to do it.
+You can cut stencils with any Cricut cutting machine including the Cricut Maker machines, Cricut Joy, and Cricut Explore Air or Explore 3 machines.

 So let’s get started.